supposedly/nutshell/README.md

 - If a variable literal is too small to map to, an error will be raised that can be rectified by either (a) filling it out with explicit transitions, or (b) using the `...` operator to say *"fill the rest out with whatever value preceded the `...`"*.
 - If the "map-to" is instead *larger* than its "map-from", extraneous values will simply be ignored.
-- Transitions under permutational symmetry can make use of a shorthand syntax, specifying only the quantity of cells in each state.
-For example, `0,2,2,2,1,1,1,0,0,1` in a Moore+permute table can be compacted to `0, 2:3, 1:3, 0:2, 1`.
-  Unmarked states will be filled in to match the number of cells in the transition's neighborhood, meaning that this transition can also be written as `0, 0:2, 1, 2, 1` or `0, 1:3, 2:3, 0, 1`.
-- If the number of cells to fill is not divisible by the number of unmarked states, precedence will be given to those that appear earlier; `2,1,0`, for instance, will also expand into `2,2,2,1,1,1,0,0`, but `0,1,2` will expand into `0,0,0,1,1,1,2,2`.
 - Treat live cells as moving objects: allow a cardinal direction to travel in and resultant cell state to be specified post transition.
 ```py
 foo, N..NW bar, baz -> S:2 E[(2, 3)] SE[wutz] N[NE: (2, 3)] NE[E]